ebma/token-titans/docs/TurnBasedCombat.md

 - game.meta (ephemeral) includes roundLog (human messages), roundNumber, titanHPs, titanCharges, and titanAbilities mapping and is broadcast to clients (it does not expose opponent-internal action details).

 Edge cases:
-- SpecialAbility validated on submit; invalid usage is ignored.
+- Ability validated on submit; invalid usage is ignored.
 - Game is marked Finished when a titan's HP <= 0; resolveRound stops applying further actions.
 - All rounding behavior uses Math.round as implemented in [`packages/server/src/game.ts`](packages/server/src/game.ts:1).